 Pour the rice into water and wash carefully.
 Pour the washed rice into a pot.
 Pour enough water that is capable of cooking the rice till it gets very soft.

-Test out the softness of the rice to ascertain the degree of the rice grains softness with your fingers.
-If you notice it is soft enough, pour more water and boil till it becomes soft enough.
+Test out the softness of the rice to ascertain the degree of softness by mashing them between with your fingers.
+If you notice it isn’t soft enough (very easy to mash), pour more water and boil till it becomes soft enough.
 Let the water dry up as well.

 With a pestle, pound the rice in the pot.
 After mashing the rice in the pot, scoop the mashed rice into transparent wrapping nylons and carefully wrap to avoid the scooped mashed rice from drying up as well as to preserve it’s freshness.